danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 we can agree on less than two or perhaps four data structures.
 Having more than 1, we may as well support N.

-When multiple readers for a given MIME type are discovered, some heuristic could be used to choose between them.
+When multiple readers for a given MIME type are discovered, a function like `open` could use a heuristic to choose between them or present options to the user.
 Different libraries can make different choices here; we don't need to pick one "correct" priority.
 For example, perhaps the richest representation would be chosen, with ``xarray.DataArray`` taking precedence over ``numpy.ndarray`` if available; and/or perhaps the laziest representation would win, with ``dask.dataframe.DataFrame`` taking precedence over ``pandas.DataFrame``.

-To facilitate this, we might specify one more required attribute on ``Reader``.
-Borrowing an idea from intake, we could require Readers to carry a ``container`` attribute, with the string of the fully-qualified name of the type returned by `read()`, as in
+To facilitate this, we need Readers tell us which data structure they return from `read()`.
+Adapting an idea from intake, we could require Readers to define a `container` attribute with the string of the fully-qualified name of the type returned by `read()`, as in

 ```py
 reader.container == 'dask.dataframe.core.DataFrame'
 ```

-This diverges from the original analogy---"Readers are just like files that return SciPy data structures when you read them."---but it's a reasonable mitigation of the return instability of ``read()``.
-The complete Reader API would still be quite succinct and could be implemented in less than 100 LOC in most cases.
+This diverges from the original analogy---"Readers are like files that return SciPy data structures when you read them."
+But it reconciles with the return instability of ``read()``.
+The complete Reader API would still be succinct and could be implemented in less than 100 lines of code in most cases.

 ```py
 class SomeReader: